zunairahshaikh/ICT-Project/README.md

 # study_sphere
-A website interface fir an educational blog website
+A website interface for an educational blog website